 Corona on transmission-line conductors can also generate electromagnetic noise in the frequency bands used for radio and television signals.
-The noise can interfere with AM radio signals and, in the past, with broadcast television signals on Channels 2 to 6.
+The noise can interfere with amplitude-modulated (AM) radio signals and, in the past, with broadcast television signals on Channels 2 to 6 (i.e., radio interference [RI] and television interference [TVI]).
 With the introduction of digital television technology, the broadcast frequencies for these channels have been increased and corona-generated interference with their signals is no longer a potential problem.